Research Synthesis

 The recency injection is notable: AI-generated sub-queries inject temporal bias even when users don't ask for it.
 The term "2026" appeared 184x more often than "2025" in Gemini 3's sub-queries.

 Content that addresses multiple facets of a topic has multiplicative retrieval entry points.
-This is the structural case for comprehensive, well-sectioned content — not because longer is better (grounding plateaus at 540 words), but because more semantic coverage means more fan-out queries can match.
-Writesonic's GPT-5.4 analysis found that 75% of cited domains don't appear in traditional Google or Bing results, confirming that fan-out retrieval operates independently of conventional SERPs.
+This is the structural case for comprehensive, well-sectioned content, not because longer is better (grounding plateaus at 540 words), but because more semantic coverage means more fan-out queries can match.
+Writesonic's GPT-5.4 analysis found that 67% of cited domains don't appear in traditional Google or Bing results.
+Surfer SEO corroborated this from the other direction: 67.82% of AI Overview-cited sources do not rank in Google's top 10 organic results.
+Two independent studies, one measuring ChatGPT and one measuring AIOs, converge on the same number.
+Fan-out retrieval operates independently of conventional SERPs.

 Traffic Impact: Fewer Clicks, Higher Conversion